ehmatthes/pcc_2e/deploying_django/index.md

 If you are willing to pay for hosting, you can still deploy to Heroku.
 Pricing for most plans is pro-rated to the second, so deploying a project and then destroying it can cost very little.
 The cheapest ongoing deployment is about $10-$12 month.

 [Deploy to Heroku](deploying_to_heroku)

+### Deploying to Platform.sh

+The third edition of Python Crash Course walks through deployment to Platform.sh, which as of this writing does not require a credit card.
+Instructions for deploying to Platform.sh will be posted here shortly.